matchmore/tech-blog/20180411/README.md

 I have divided this tutorial into two parts:

-1. Build the User Interface (UI) needed for this project **2.
-Integrate Matchmore to make geomatching and color surroundings devices screen**
+1. Build the User Interface (UI) needed for this project
+2. **Integrate Matchmore to make geomatching and color surroundings devices screen**
 # PART 2 Integrate Matchmore
 We are back for the part two of this tutorial.